-Early stages of defining and documenting processes and procedures; establishing some consistency and structure around localisation.
+Early stages of defining and documenting processes and procedures; establishing some consistency and structure around localization.

-- → Ensuring all content that should be localised is accurately translated - Verifying that all currencies, dates, symbols and measurements are converted to the appropriate units and formats - > Validating that forms work correctly - Localising content for the business's top markets
+- ➔ Ensuring all content that should be localized is accurately translated - → Verifying that all currencies, dates, symbols and measurements are converted to the appropriate units and formats - → Validating that forms work correctly - → Localizing content for the business's top markets

-The organisation has a clear process for ensuring accurate localisation and uses various testing types to validate.
+The organization has a clear process for ensuring accurate localization and uses various testing types to validate.
 Some reporting is in place.
 Focus on coverage, scalability and efficiency.

-- Using native speakers in market to validate translations and idioms - → Ensuring that visual elements fit translations - Validating that imagery and colours are culturally appropriate - Assessing workflows to ensure they align with expected processes - Putting a process in place to resolve conflicts and update assets - Conducting pre-production validation for strings - Documenting preferred translations for key words and phrases in a glossary - Using a minimum of double-blind support to validate translations, not including the content creator - Localising applications for all markets where the business operates
+- → Validating that imagery and colors are culturally appropriate - → Assessing workflows to ensure they align with expected processes - > Putting a process in place to resolve conflicts and update assets - strings - → Using a minimum of double-blind support to validate translations, not including the content creator - → Localizing applications for all markets where the business operates